-Free Excel Risk Assessment Template
+Excel Health and Safety Risk Assessment Template to Download

 At the bottom of the page, you will find a free blank template for health and safety risk assessment available for download.
 This template consists of six pages, including a cover page, a page outlining the methodology for health and safety risk assessment, a page dedicated to the evaluation of occupational risks, as well as a page to define an occupational risk schedule plan through various collective and/or individual preventive measures.
 This document will enable you to both inventory the health risks faced by your company's employees and, additionally, create a planned approach to prevent these risks.
 The goal is to identify all the risks present in your company, and for each risk, find appropriate protective measures to preserve the health and safety of your employees.